 In terms of the other resources used in labelling wine, the second most widespread image is a coat of arms, sometimes authentic, on other occasions invented for decorative purposes.
 The Moor’s Head, first seen in this discussion on cans of Corsica-Cola and bottles of Torra is deployed in the labelling of wine, and clearly indexes visually the wine’s origins in Corsica.
 It is the Moor’s Head which is used in conjunction with other symbols within this typology, usually in a coat of arms (as in the case of the expensive wine from the Leccia vineyard in Patrimonio, and the much cheaper table wine Le Roi du Maquis).
 Architectural imagery is used on a number of bottles, most notably Genoese towers (discussed above), which appear on bottles of wine from the vineyards of Pieretti and Clos Nicrosi.
 Equally, buildings, such as the convent of Alzipratu, which features on the labels of Pumonte wine, or Spin’a cavallu, the Pisan bridge which crosses the Rizzanese river outside Sartène and adorns the labels of Fiumicicoli, index specific places on the island and, for a domestic audience or those who know Corsica, localize in imagery as much as in words the origins of the wine.
 However, as noted above, for wine bottles, the regional language is not used for this purpose.

 There are then the smaller categories that are much less widespread, such as the use of the outline of the island, or numerals (namely 1769, which is the year that saw the defeat of the short-lived independent Corsican Republic, and the birth of Napoleon Bonaparte), or even geographic features.
-For Pero Longo, the famous rock formation, the Lion of Roccapina is replicated on the label.
+For Pero Longo, the famous rock formation of the Lion of Roccapina is replicated on the label.
 Each of these semiotic resources requires an ability on the part of the potential consumer to read this ‘grammar’ (to use Thurlow and Aiello’s 2007 term) of wine labels in order to understand fully what is being signified by the label.

 Conclusion